whistlegraph/aesthetic-computer/README.txt

 😀 TODO 😆

 🐞 Annoying Bugs & Regressions 🪱
+  - [] Live reload: boot will not paint again if paint returns false in a contrived example
   - [] Video download `local` fix.
   - [] Favicon CORS fix (generate the icon / use a data uri)
   - [] Apple Pencil is no longer working with brushes.